Why It Matters

 - Clean energy can provide research and learning opportunities – Colleges’ roles as leaders of innovation and training make them ideally suited to lead the way toward a clean energy future.
 They can apply newly developed technologies on campus, and use clean energy installations as opportunities for teaching and research.

 - Students want clean energy – Adopting clean energy appeals to prospective students and meets desires of current students and faculty.
 The Princeton Review and other college guides for prospective students highlight schools that have made a commitment to sustainability.
 The first renewable energy installation at Northwestern University, solar panel system covering the roof of the Ford Motor Company Engineering Design Center, was the result of the two years of planning and fundraising by university students.

 - Colleges can spur local clean energy expansion – The Clean Energy Extension program at University of Massachusetts, Amherst, works with cities and towns to help accelerate the adoption of clean energy, recently providing technical assistance that helped the town of Greenfield reduce energy consumption by 20% from 2008 to 2016.

 Voices for 100% Renewable

-More than 100 forward-thinking leaders have lent their Voices for 100% Renewable energy.
-Among them are Hunter Lovins, author and Rocky Mountain Institute founder; Michael Mann, author and director of the Earth System Science Center at Penn State; U.S. Rep. Nydia Velazquez (N.Y.); Unilever; and David Freeman, former head of the Tennessee Valley Authority.
+More than 200 forward-thinking leaders have lent their Voices for 100% Renewable energy.
+Among them are Rocky Mountain Institute founder Hunter Lovins; director of the Earth System Science Center at Penn State Michael Mann; NAACP’s Jacqui Patterson and the Republican Mayor of Lancaster, Calif., Rex Parris.
 Read more Voices for 100%, and amplify them so more people hear them: http://100percentrenewable.org.